serviejs/servie/README.md

 * `headers` Emitted when the `headers` object becomes available
 * `trailers` Emitted when the `trailers` object becomes available
-* `error` Emitted when an out-of-band error occurs (e.g. abort or timeout) and MUST be handled by the transport
 * `started` Emitted when the request/response has started
 * `finished` Emitted when the request/respone has finished
 * `progress` Emitted when the `bytesTransferred` properties is incremented